realblackcross/DashRSP/README.md

 **Live Demo:** [https://dash-rsp-7iym.vercel.app](https://dash-rsp-7iym.vercel.app)

+⚠️ **Note on GitHub Red Cross (❌):**
+> A previous failed deployment triggered a GitHub status check showing a red ❌.
+> This does **not affect the current project**, which is successfully deployed and fully functional at the above link.

 ## Dashboard Preview

 Below is a screenshot of the Metro Fuel RSP Dashboard showing monthly average prices based on selected filters (City, Fuel Type, Year):